gephi/gexf/specs/README.md

 Compatible with Gephi 0.8 and above.

-- The node `label` attribute is now optional
+- The node and edge `label` attribute are now optional
 - `<meta>` should be placed before `<graph>`

 ### Dynamics